EndBug/add-and-commit/README.md

     # Default: ''
     remove: "./dir/old_file.js"

-    # Name of the tag to add to the new commit.
-Use an empty string to disable tagging.
+    # Name of the tag to add to the new commit (see the paragraph below for more info)
     # Default: ''
     tag: "v1.0.0"